DANCE 2 - 2021/2

 Indicative content includes:

-To include further intermediate exercises to maximise mobility, strength, and control, isolation work, compound steps, jazz pirouettes and the further development of ‘routines’ in a more complex variety of jazz styles and may include past/present musical theatre repertoire such as heel work (girls) and routines by or in the style of practitioners such as Fosse, Robbins, Mitchell and Cilento.
+To include further intermediate exercises to maximise mobility, strength, and control, isolation work, compound steps, jazz pirouettes and the further development of ‘routines’ in a more complex variety of jazz styles and may include past/present musical theatre repertoire such as heel work (girls) and routines by or in the style of a diverse range of notable practitioners.

 To further develop intermediate Barre-work, Centre Practice, Adage, Pirouettes, Petit & Grand Allegro, Batterie, En Manèges.
 In special circumstances Pointe-work may be included if appropriate.

 To include further intermediate work on traditional tap vocabulary and technique - to include shuffles, time-steps, riffs, pick-ups, turning steps and the further development of ‘routines’ which may include past/present musical theatre repertoire.
-Students may be taught an increased variety of styles such as American Tap as and when appropriate.
+Students may be taught an increased variety of styles that reflect how the discipline has developed through a diverse range of cultures.

 Specialised Movement Skills